Network Marketing: Key Guidelines for Making Presentations

 People tend to associate more deeply with what they can physically touch and handle themselves rather than text and images they see displayed across a screen in front of a room.
 Creating this association is crucial to your marketing effort.
 Therefore, provide tangible promotional material and samples of the product which they can engage with.

-Moreover, people relate more readily to real-life examples or accounts of those who had a major problem which was eventually resolved by use of the product(s).
+Moreover, people relate more readily to real-life examples or accounts of those who had a major problem which was eventually resolved by the use of the product(s).
 Hence, it is necessary to provide several testimonials, especially from ordinary persons whose lives were significantly impacted by the product, especially those who are now top distributors.

 Make the sharing of genuine testimonials a major part of your presentation.
 The recounting of personal experiences in a way anyone can relate to will inspire listeners to achieve success using the same model.